 These publications can be found in the collections of universities, public library systems through the United States, and cultural institutions, including Harvard University, the New York Public Library System, the Museum of Modern Art, and the Smithsonian Institutional Libraries.

+In Point of Origin: A Monographic Memoir, sculptor Valerie Piraino chronicles a hard-earned life-shift away from the confines of the artworld.
 Both memoir and monograph, Piraino defines herself and her creative work in her own words and images.
 Weaving her life story, personal pictures, and over fifteen years of work as a sculptor, Piraino shares some of her early influences, including her formative years throughout Africa and the impact of personal loss.